June 19, 2026

 • Bun Run in Makati: Juicy Smash Burgers with a Filipino Twist

-• Bun Run has officially landed along Rada Street in Legazpi Village, Makati, bringing its cult-favorite smash burgers closer to the city’s office crowd.
+• Bun Run along Rada Street in Legazpi Village, Makati, brings its cult-favorite smash burgers closer to the city’s office crowd.

 IMAGE from Bun Run’s Facebook page